 - Dusty miller (Senecio cineraria) – Silvery, fern-like foliage that provides an interesting contrast when planted next to annuals with deep green foliage and brightly colored blooms.
 Dusty miller is perennial in mild climates.

-- Gazania (Gazania spp.) – Low-growing, ground-hugging plant that produces bright, daisy-like blooms of pink, orange, red, white, yellow and orange in parched, sunbaked soil.
+- Gazania (Gazania spp.) – A low-growing, ground-hugging plant that produces bright, daisy-like blooms of pink, orange, red, white, yellow, and orange in parched, sunbaked soil.

 Drought Tolerant Annuals for Shade

-- California poppy (Eschscholzia californica) – drought-friendly plant that prefers sun but does well in partial shade.
-California poppy provides feathery, bluish-green foliage and intense orange blooms.
+- California poppy (Eschscholzia californica) – a drought-friendly plant that prefers sun but does well in partial shade.
+California poppy provides feathery, bluish-green foliage and intense, orange blooms.

-- Spider flower (Cleome hasslerana) – another annual that loves sun but blooms well in partial shade, spider flower is a tall plant that provides exotic-looking flowers in shades of white, rose and violet.
+- Spider flower (Cleome hasslerana) – another annual that loves the sun but blooms well in partial shade, spider flower is a tall plant that provides exotic-looking flowers in shades of white, rose, and violet.

 Drought Tolerant Annuals for Containers

 As a general rule, plants that are suitable for sun or shade are also well suited for containers.
 Just be sure the plants that share a container have similar needs.
 Don’t plant sun-loving plants in the same pots as annuals that need shade.

 Generally, drought-tolerant annuals require very little care.
 Most are happy with a deep watering whenever the soil is relatively dry.
 Most don’t tolerate bone-dry soil.
 (Check container plants often!)